Authentic Lessons for 21st Century Learning

 Materials

-• Venn diagram handout (attached, one per student group)
+• Venn Diagram handout (attached; one per group of three students)

 Engage